 With a vast territory and a long history, China offers so much to see and explore.
 China Highlights has listed for you some of the most beautiful places in China.
-Check out Natural Scenery Tours, or contact us for a customized tour.

 The Li River from Zhujiang Pier (Guilin city suburbs) to Yangshuo is like an artist's masterpiece.
 The landscape is decorated with startling hills, steep cliffs, fantastic caves and farming villages, and is lined with bamboo groves.
 In a Chinese poem it is written: "The river is a green silk ribbon, and the hills are jade hairpins".

 The Yellow Mountains is one of the most famous and beautiful mountains in China.
 It was enlisted as a World Heritage Site by UNESCO in 1990.
 Outstanding natural beauty is Huangshan's number one feature.
 Yellow Mountain's classic attractions could be counted as: the imaginatively named pines, oddly-shaped rocks, the sea of clouds, hot springs and winter snowscapes.

 West Lake is man-made and created after the Chinese love for garden style parks for recreation.
 West Lake is a place of tranquility where urbanity becomes a silhouette on the northeast horizon and mountains near and far surround it on the other three sides.
 The occasional pagoda and Chinese-style arched bridge add atmosphere to the tree-lined walkways, verdant islands and hills.
 To admire the beauty of West Lake, visitors can leisurely bike around the lake, or take a short cruise on the lake.